zk4x/zyx/zyx/INSTALL.md

 To install cuda toolkit, please refer to Nvidia's official [website](https://developer.nvidia.com/cuda-downloads).

 Zyx uses only CUDA's driver API, so you don't need to install runtime API.
+Zyx also needs NVRTC, so it runs on all devices with CUDA compute capability 2.0 and above (GTX 465 and above).

 ## HSA